Case Index

 This record presents ongoing formal submissions to the DOJ Office of Inspector General, Congressional committees, and state authorities following DOJ confirmation of a 500+ page FBI file in FOIA litigation (Foerster v.
 U.S. Department of Justice).
 These submissions place federal and state oversight bodies on notice of the confirmed investigative record, continued withholding of materials, and the potential implications of undisclosed investigative activity.

-Timeline: FBI interview (March 2018) → sworn affidavits (April 2019) → written communication to FBI Agent Sue Lucas (September 2020) → FOIA requests and contact attempts (2021) → appeal decision (2022) → follow-up letter to FBI Agent Sue Lucas (December 2024) → FBI submission requesting investigation of missing sheriff’s sale funds and Russia-Gate connection (February 2026).
+Timeline: March 2, 2018 FBI Ann Arbor interview → sworn affidavits (April 2019) → written communication to FBI Agent Sue Lucas (September 2020) → HHS-OIG FOIA requests and contact attempts (2021) → HHS-OIG appeal decision (2022) → follow-up letter to FBI Agent Sue Lucas (December 2024) → FBI submission requesting investigation of missing sheriff's sale funds and Russia-Gate connection, including the unresolved "Tyson Howard" issue (February 2026).

 Sworn Affidavits (April 10, 2019) – FBI Ann Arbor Interview of Dr. Petrou and Dr. Foerster